Greiz: History

 Greiz has a population of about 20,400 people.
 The former municipality Neumühle/Elster was merged into Greiz in December 2019.

 Economy

-In addition to a chemical works and a disused paper factory there are mechanical engineering operations, plastics manufacturing businesses, wood machining enterprises, medical technology, suppliers to the automobile industry, printing houses and breweries.
-In recent years various high tech businesses (sensor technology, climate simulators, micro-chip production) and environmental technology companies developed.
+In addition to a chemical works and a disused paper factory, there are mechanical engineering operations, plastics manufacturing businesses, wood machining enterprises, medical technology, suppliers to the automobile industry, printing houses, and breweries.
+In recent years various high-tech businesses (sensor technology, climate simulators, micro-chip production) and environmental technology companies have been developed.

 Neighbouring towns and districts

 The following are the districts adjacent to Greiz: